7 Tips to Create Sizzlingly Good Content

 - How to solve your (FILL IN THE NAME) problem in 30 days or less

 - My 3-step process to _____

-That's it!
+That’s it!
 Thanks for reading.
-Do you have a question or a content tip that I forgot to include?
+Do you have a question or a social media content creation tip that I forgot to include?
 Let me know in the comment section below.